johnfmorton/progressive-share-button/README.md

 ### Advanced usage with options

-In the following example,
+In the following example, the component is assigned the `text-share-example-2` class.
+The component is styled using the [::part()](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) pseudo-element named `shareIcon` to apply the updated style to the icon.
+The component is also assigned the `smart-share` attribute to pass the title, text, and url as a single string to the Web Share API.
+The icon will be displayed at 20 pixels wide and high.

 ```
 <progressive-share-button
-  title="Progressive Share Button Web Component"
-  text="Check out this cool web component that creates a share button that will only be displayed if the browser supports the Web Share API."
+  title="Example.com"
+  text="The example.com URL is a useful placehold during web development."
   url="https://example.com"
   smart-share=1
-  icon-size="20"
-  debug=0
+  icon-size=20
   class="text-share-example-2"
 />